ethicalhackerproject/TaiPan/README.md

 # TaiPan
-A GUI for MSF Venom that serves the generated payload for you, in addition to launching a listener using the provided port.
+A GUI for MSF Venom that generates a payload, serves the payload on a web server, and starts up a listner.